sympy/sympy/doc/src/explanation/best-practices.md

 usage, but should be avoided for programmatic usage.
 Such instances will be notated where appropriate.
-Other best practices listed here, which are not notated as such, should be followed in all cases, as they can prevent pitfalls ans bugs even in interactive usage.
+Other best practices listed here, which are not notated as such, should be followed in all cases, as they can prevent pitfalls and bugs even in interactive usage.

 ## Basic Usage